acarteas/2020-spring-cs232/assignments/3 - data analysis/readme.md

 Note that as is often the case when performing data analysis, the data provided is incomplete -- not everyone who took the pre-test also took the post-test.
 As such, you may have to "throw out" unmatched pre/post test pairs and "incomplete" records.
 Making such decisions is left to your discretion.

 ## Minimum Requirements
 Your assignment will be graded based both on the script you develop to answer your questions as well as the writeup you provide.
+The writeup should be in a Juypter notebook file.
+Your code can also be there, but you may need to write separate scripts as well.
+I leave that up to you.
 In order to receive full credit, you must provide statistical analysis for the questions that I provide in the overview.
 If you are doing your own analysis, you will be expected to provide an equivalent level of data analysis for your chosen dataset.

 ## Buddy Assignments
 * Jordan Abbot, Naja Izquierdo, Sam Ramirez